DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-01-12-managing-support-users.md

 This page also includes a ‘Remove user’ link, which allows the support team to remove the user from Support.

-The support team can change the first name, last name and email address fields.
+The support team can change the first name, last name and email address.

 ### Adding a user